 You can find information about my research on this website.
 You can also follow my activities on twitter: @realDavidBrooks.

-Recent ground and space-based images of the Sun are spectacular.
-I thought I would occasionally share some of them here.
-They are a mix of real and colour modified images, mostly from the Solar Dynamics Observatory, and are courtesy of NASA/SDO and the AIA, EVE, and HMI science teams.
+Most of the images on this website are from the Solar Dynamics Observatory, and are courtesy of NASA/SDO and the AIA, EVE, and HMI science teams.